Acts 1:8 (ESV)

 The Greek word that’s translated as “witnesses” here is “martures”—martyrs.
 That’s important.

 The first Christians lived and died in poverty and torture without recanting.
 They weren’t just witnesses to the people of their generation; they were witnesses to us.
 Their martyrdom is the key to establishing the historicity of Jesus’s resurrection.
 They saw it.
 They testified to it.
 They died for it.

-And you don’t learn about the Christians in the Coliseum with lions in Sunday School; you learn it in High School.
+And you don’t learn about the Christians and the lions in Sunday School; you learn it in High School.
 Most of the evidence of Christian martyrdom isn’t in the Bible; it’s in the history books.
 Christians were persecuted mercilessly.
 Their refusal to recant, even under pain of death, certifies their sincerity.
 This wasn’t a game to them.
 It wasn’t a money-making scam.
 It wasn’t a quaint philosophy.

 It was faith.
 The first Christians were persecuted for their faith, and their faith rested on the resurrection.